What “good” looks like for MDR service providers

 Root cause analysis and continuous improvement

-Exceptional MDR service providers distinguish themselves through comprehensive root cause analysis beyond simply containing immediate threats.
+Exceptional MDR orgs distinguish themselves through comprehensive root cause analysis beyond simply containing immediate threats.
 They investigate how threats entered environments, what vulnerabilities were exploited, and what systematic improvements could prevent similar incidents.

-This analysis should result in specific, actionable recommendations for improving security controls, updating policies and procedures, and addressing systemic weaknesses.
-MDR service providers should work with clients to implement improvements and track effectiveness over time.
+This analysis should result in specific, actionable recommendations for improving security controls, updating policies and procedures, addressing systemic weaknesses, and vendors should work with clients to implement improvements and track effectiveness over time.

 Technology integration and response automation

 However, technology should augment rather than replace human expertise.
-The most effective MDR service providers maintain skilled security analysts who make nuanced decisions, conduct complex investigations, and provide strategic guidance automated systems cannot deliver.
+The most effective MDR orgs maintain skilled security analysts who make nuanced decisions, conduct complex investigations, and provide strategic guidance automated systems cannot deliver.

 Measuring MDR service provider response effectiveness

-Organizations should evaluate MDR service providers based on quantifiable response metrics including mean time to detection (MTTD), mean time to response (MTTR), and mean time to recovery.
+Organizations should evaluate MDR services based on quantifiable response metrics including mean time to detection (MTTD), mean time to response (MTTR), and mean time to recovery.
 However, effectiveness also depends on qualitative factors like threat assessment accuracy, security recommendation relevance, and overall security posture impact.

 Choosing the right MDR service provider for your organization